trizen/raku-rosettacode/programming_tasks/R/Read_a_specific_line_from_a_file.md

 ```

-Without an argument, the <tt>lines</tt> function reads filenames from the command line, or defaults to standard input.
+Without an argument, the `lines` function reads filenames from the command line, or defaults to standard input.
 It then returns a lazy list, which we subscript to get the 7th element.
-Assuming this code is in a program called <tt>line7</tt>:
+Assuming this code is in a program called `line7`:

 #### Output: